-The second and final day of Printed Electronics USA
+Highlights From second day at Printed Electronics USA 2012

 The three parallel tracks covered a wide range of applications, such as sensors, displays and memory, but also materials like conductive inks and barrier films.
 An additional track was dedicated to manufacturing and Graphene LIVE! was also running at the same time.